 Hiking to the falls is around five miles round trip.
 If you aren’t up for that hike, horseback rides are available to bring you to the Nauyaca Waterfall.
 Once there, you can go swimming or even cliff jumping if you’re bold enough.

 Bring water shoes with good grips.
 Beneath the crystal clear water, the rocks are extremely slippery.
-Despite feeling very clumsy during our visit, the waterfalls themselves were a delight.
+Despite feeling very clumsy during our visit, the waterfalls were a delight.
 Just be mindful of your footing getting in, out, or around the water because of how worn down the rocks are.

 13. Check Out Bijagual Waterfall